Punnett Square Definition

 - In order to prepare a Punnett square, it is necessary to know the genetic composition and genotypes of the parents.

 - Punnett square is based on the assumption that each genetic trait is based on a single gene locus.
-It is base on the principle of independent assortment.
+It is based on the principle of independent assortment.

 - Punnett square was developed much after Mendel’s experiments and is currently used to explain the studies performed by Mendel.